romainbilly/Dynamic-MFA-Al-in-Passenger-Cars/LogFileTest.md

 3775.0 of 3775 values for parameter Vehicle_Stock were assigned.

-A total of 12080 values was read from file for parameter Powertrain_and_Segment.

-12080.0 of 12080 values for parameter Powertrain_and_Segment were assigned.

 A total of 604 values was read from file for parameter P_type.

 604.0 of 604 values for parameter P_type were assigned.